satya164/quik/README.md

 * [`react-redux`](http://rackt.org/redux/docs/basics/UsageWithReact.html)
 * [`redux`](http://redux.js.org/)

+In addition to the above modules, `quik` also includes [`npm-install-loader`](https://github.com/ericclemmons/npm-install-loader) which will automatically install missing NPM dependencies during the webpack build.
+The newly installed module will only be available during the next build/reload.

 ## Enabling Hot reload

 To enable hot reload for React Components, you need to specify the filenames you want to watch,